The Who, What, Where, When and Sometimes, Why.

 Komen Scientific Advisory Board member

-“Understanding why some patients with DCIS develop invasive breast cancer, while others do not, would help our understanding of drivers of tumor progression and the design of more effective therapies.”
+“Understanding why some patients with DCIS develop invasive breast cancer, while others do not, would help identify the drivers of tumor progression and the design of more effective therapies.”

 Why is DCIS treated?

-DCIS is non-invasive, but without treatment, the abnormal cells could progress to invasive cancer over time.
+DCIS is non-invasive, but without treatment, the abnormal cells could progress to invasive breast cancer over time.

 Health care providers cannot predict which cases of DCIS will progress to invasive breast cancer and which will not.
-Because DCIS might progress to invasive breast cancer, almost all cases of DCIS are treated.
+Because DCIS might progress to invasive breast cancer, almost all cases are treated.

 quote_icon